HGGshiwo/jspsych-vue/README.md

 - `trial`: Parameters from the parameters object that can be passed in when defining the timeline.
 - `on_load`: Callback function for the load event.

-Please refer to the JsPsych documentation for specifics.
+Please refer to the JsPsych documentation for details.

 ### 2. Define the timeline in js file.

 Just like psych, you should define the timelime to run trials.
-In a JS file, for instance, `timeline/xxx.js` in the root directory, define a [timeline](https://www.jspsych.org/v7/overview/timeline/).
-But insead of set plugin to `trial.type`, you should set vue component to `trial.component`.
+Create a JS file, for instance, `timeline/xxx.js` in the root directory, then define a [timeline](https://www.jspsych.org/v7/overview/timeline/).
+But insead of set a Jspsych Plugin to `trial.type`, you should set a Vue Component to `trial.component`.

 Example: